 The 1930 Census enumeration began on 1 April 1930.
 The census spans 2,667 rolls of microfilm.
 The information was recorded by Enumerators or Census Takers.
 Each enumerator was assigned an enumeration district.
 It took approximately 4 weeks to complete.
 Although enumeration could take weeks to complete, all information is recorded as of 1 Apr 1930.
 A child born on Apr 3rd will not be listed even if the enumerator visited the house on the 30th of April.

 Sorry, we have no indexes!
 Well, that’s not entirely true.
-There is no comprehensive index such as soundex or miracode for the 1930 census.
+There was no comprehensive index such as soundex or miracode for the 1930 census.
 Soundexing was a project of the Works Project Administration (WPA).
 When the WPA ceased in the early 1940s, so did the soundexing of the 1930 census.
 Only a handful of states were soundexed.
-Unfortunately, Hawaii and California aren’t among them.
+Unfortunately, Hawaii and California weren’t among them.

-Although there is no government provided index to the 1930 Census like the earlier censuses,ine genealogy websites, the 1930 census has been indexed.
-If you have access to these websites, you can search the indexes.
+Although there is no government provided index to the 1930 Census like the earlier censuses, several genealogy websites have created.
+You can try familysearch.org for free access.
+If you are a member of Ancestry.com you can search the 1930 Census there as well.

 How Do I Locate My People Then?